Read-The-Question/rtq-review/src/pages/md/papers/solihull-school--11-plus--maths--9999--sample-paper-1.md

 <div class='workings'>
 <div class='working'>

+ABBR: Using BIDMAS

 As per the question,

-Using BIDMAS

 $
 \begin{aligned}